 is taken to have been incurred by or with the authority of the party.

 [Section 175LA inserted: No. 55 of 2006 s.
-6.]
+6; amended: No. 20 of 2021 s.
+88.]

 175LB.
 Election funding reimbursement amount, entitlement to

 Subject to this Division, after an election the election funding reimbursement amount under section 175LC is payable for each eligible vote given for a candidate.